umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 ##Copying files

-Download the .zip file for the new version you are upgading to.
+Download the .zip file for the new version you are upgrading to.

 Copy the following folders from inside the .zip file over the existing folders in your site: